Topological entropy of Turing complete dynamics: Turing machines as dynamical systems

+{Recall that a total computable function is simply a function that is itself computed by a Turing machine.}

-\end{definition} Most if not all examples of universal Turing machines satisfy this Definition~\ref{UTM_mod}, examples can be found in \cite{Sha, Min, Mor}.
-A particular well-known property of universal Turing machines is that the halting problem for compactly supported inputs is undecidable for these machines.
+Most examples of universal Turing machines satisfy Definition~\ref{def:UTM}; examples can be found in \cite{Sha, Min, Mor}.
+There are also some examples of Turing machines in the literature, which have been shown universal in some weaker sense involving non-compact support configurations, see for example \cite{Sm}.
+A particularly well-known property of universal Turing machines is that the halting problem for compactly supported inputs is undecidable for these machines.